ronsos/Vehicle-Detection/writeup.md

 The 4th code block shows the `LinearSVC()` classifier.
 This is a Support Vector Machine (SVM) classifier, and the SVC stands for Support Vector Classification. `LinearSVC()` works well on large data sets.

 Before being fed into the classifier, the data was scaled using `StandardScaler()`.
 Then the data was split into a training set and a test set.
 80% was randomly put into the training set, and the remaining 20% was put into the test set.
-The training typically took less than 10 sec to perform, and resulted in an accuracy of about 0.985.
+The training typically took less than 10 sec to perform, and resulted in an accuracy of about 0.987.

 ## Sliding Window Search

 ### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+The 5th cell shows the sliding window search implementation.
+Window size of (96, 96) was selected along with an overlap of 0.75.
+These settings were chosen by trial and error involving iterating and improving the algorithm performance based on the video results.

+These images show the returns from the sliding windows search.
+They are from the provided test_images set, test1.png and test6.png respectively.

+![test1][image3]
+![test6][image4]

 ### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
+A threshold is applied to the result from the sliding windows search.
+The thresholding is set so that it only returns areas of overlapping boxes.
+These images are the same two test images as above, but now with threholding applied so that a single box is returned for each identified vehicle.

+Note that, as these images show, this thresholded result does not always perfectly encompass the vehicle.
+It can be tricky to come up with a single threshold value for the entire video.
+It may be that a dynamic thresholding approach would improve performance.

+![test1][image5]
+![test6][image6]

 ---